 How many companies have started with a bang, only to end in a whimper?
+(If T. S. Eliot will allow us the turn of phrase.)
 The difference between firms that succeed and those that don't is often found in how effectively they market themselves — and it's more than catchy ads.
 Organizations rely on marketing to analyze their consumers and their competitors while making strategic decisions about product development and management, pricing, positioning, and placement.

 Superathletes, supermarkets and supercomputers.